 * All documents have to be submitted in English

 Tuition Fee: 50 000 US dollars for 2 years

 - MIIS offers scholarships, which in practice reduce the cost of tuition up to 50%.
 They are available for students of any citizenship.

 - Student loans sponsored by the U.S. government are available for U.S. citizens.

 - On the base of agreement between MGIMO and Sberbank, educational loans with state support are available for Russian citizens

-Academic advisors of the program are Dr. Alexander Nikitin (from MGIMO) and Dr. Vladimir Orlov (from PIR Center).
+Academic advisors of the programme are Dr Alexander Nikitin (from MGIMO) and Dr Vladimir Orlov (from PIR Center).